MultiSafepay/docs/content/payment-methods/uncaptured.md

 - In case of doubt, contact the customer.
 Have you ever had contact with them before?
 What is your impression of them?
 - Ask if the customer is willing to complete the order using a different payment method with a payment guarantee, such as a bank transfer.
-- You can also ask the customer for a copy of their ID card and/or a credit card statement to verify that they are the cardholder.
+- You can also ask the customer for a copy of their ID card and/or a card statement to verify that they are the cardholder.

 In many cases, the cardholder did initiate the transaction, but that is no guarantee it is not fraudulent.